microsoft/onnxruntime/docs/execution-providers/CoreML-ExecutionProvider.md

 - `0`: Disable CoreML EP to run on a subgraph in the body of a control flow operator.
 - `1`: Enable CoreML EP to run on a subgraph in the body of a control flow operator.

+`SpecializationStrategy`:  This feature is available since MacOs>=10.15 or IOS>=18.0.
+This process can affect the model loading time and the prediction latency.
+Use this option to tailor the specialization strategy for your model.
+Navigate to [Apple Doc](https://developer.apple.com/documentation/coreml/mloptimizationhints-swift.struct/specializationstrategy-swift.property) for more information.
+Can be one of the following values: (`Default` by default )
+- `Default`:
+- `FastPrediction`:

+`ProfileComputePlan`:Profile the Core ML MLComputePlan.
+This logs the hardware each operator is dispatched to and the estimated execution time.
+Intended for developer usage but provide useful diagnostic information if performance is not as expected. can be one of the following values: (`0` by default )
+- `0`: Disable profile.
+- `1`: Enable profile.

+`AllowLowPrecisionAccumulationOnGPU`: please refer to https://developer.apple.com/documentation/coreml/mlmodelconfiguration/allowlowprecisionaccumulationongpu.  can be one of the following values: (`0` by default )
+- `0`: Use float32 data type to accumulate data.
+- `1`: Use low precision data(float16) to accumulate data.

 ## Configuration Options (Old API)
 ```